palantir/conjure-java-runtime/readme.md

 user friendly error information.
 For example, the above error could be surfaced as *"The requested dataset with id 123abc could not be found"*.

-To support legacy server implementations, the `HttpRemotingJerseyFeature` also installs exception mappers for `IllegalArgumentException`, `NoContentException`, `RuntimeException` and `WebApplicationException`.
+To support **legacy server implementations**, the `HttpRemotingJerseyFeature` also installs exception mappers for `IllegalArgumentException`, `NoContentException`, `RuntimeException` and `WebApplicationException`.
 The exceptions typically yield `SerializableError`s with `exceptionClass=errorCode=<exception classname>` and `message=errorName=<exception message>`.
 Clients should refrain from displaying the `message` or `errorName` fields to user directly.
+Services should prefer to throw `ServiceException`s instead of the above, since they are easier to consume for clients and support transmitting exception parameters in a safe way.

 #### Serialization of Optional and Nullable objects